jamie1016jamie1016/healthcare_data_pipeline/README.md

 │   ├── outpatient_dag.py       # Airflow DAG definition for the ETL pipeline
 │   ├── csv_to_db_stage.py      # Script for loading CSV data into PostgreSQL
+├── logs/                       # Directory for Airflow logs ├── scripts/
+│   ├── csv_to_db_stage.py      # Script for loading CSV data into PostgreSQL
-├── logs/                       # Directory for Airflow logs ├── docker-compose.yml          # Docker Compose file to deploy Airflow and Postgres ├── requirements.txt            # Python dependencies for Airflow and DAGs ├── README.md                   # Project documentation
+├── docker-compose.yml          # Docker Compose file to deploy Airflow and Postgres ├── README.md                   # Project documentation
 ```